-Frank Silcox Mr. Silcox, age 57, has served as a director of the company since January 2021.Mr.
+Frank Silcox Mr. Silcox, age 58, has served as a director of the company since January 2021.Mr.
 Silcox has been a Managing Director of Osprey Capital since March 2015.
-From 2008 until 2015, Mr. Silcox was co-founder and a Managing member of LM Funding LLC a wholly-owned subsidiary of the Company.
+Osprey Capital is a direct private lender and investment group for commercial real estate.
+From 2008 until 2015, Mr. Silcox was co-founder and a Managing member of LM Funding LLC, a wholly-owned subsidiary of the Company.
 Mr. Silcox has owned FS Ventures since 2003 which makes a variety of investments in real estate ventures.
 Mr. Silcox holds a Bachelor of Science from the University of Tampa.